RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 While successful, this work has limitations that suggest future research directions:
 - Extension to more complex locomotion tasks and environments.
+- The TD3 performance results are lower than the results from Fujimoto et al. (2018).
+Implementation improvments should be considered from Raffin Antonin et al (2021) 'Stable Baselines3' repository and further underpin the design rationale.
+  - Lower peak returns of approximately 1800 and higher standard deviations suggesting lower training instability.
 - Gradient management during extended training tasks.
 - Investigation of sim-to-real transfer strategies.
 - Implementation and evaluation of Decision Transformers.